Pluto

 Clyde Tombaugh, a 23-year-old astronomer was assigned the job of locating the Planet X. Nearly one year of searching, he finally found the position of the new planet and named it “Pluto” on the suggestion of an 11 old girl “Venetia Burney”.

 After the discovery of Pluto, there was no close-up view of Pluto.
 Scientists had only pixelated images of Pluto captured by ground telescopes to study.
-Even the most clearer images provided by the Hubble telescope were not able to define the features of Pluto because Pluto is very small and farthest object than other planets.
+Even the most clearer images provided by the Hubble Telescope were not able to define the features of Pluto because Pluto is very small and farthest object than other planets.

-To directly explore the Pluto NASA had launched a spacecraft named “New Horizon” in 2006.
+To directly explore the Pluto NASA had launched a Spacecraft named “New Horizon” in 2006.
 New Horizon reached closer to Pluto on 14 July 2015 and for the first time, the clear images of Pluto were observed.
 New Horizon has opened the new doors of scientific studies on Pluto.